 Teachers and other employees of non-profit or tax-exempt organizations can benefit from tax-deferred annuities, sometimes referred to by the code section of the Internal Revenue Code that confers this benefit: sections 403(b) and 501(c)(3).
 This contrasts with the regular investor who must use after-tax dollars.

-This is a salary reduction program—the money is invested before it is taxed.
+This is a salary reduction program — the money is invested before it is taxed.
 These annuities are available to all employees of qualified organizations, whether they are full- or part-time, but the program only applies to their earnings from the qualified organization.
 No other wages can be included.
 All earnings on the account grow tax-deferred.
-However, during the payout, all of the money is taxed as ordinary income, whereas the ordinary investor only have to pay taxes on any gains of the account, not on the principal.
+However, during the payout, all the money is taxed as ordinary income, whereas the ordinary investor only must pay taxes on any gains of the account, not on the principal.

 Retirement Income Annuities